 Once your hot glue has dried, slide your discs onto the cardboard tube in the same order we did (season names on the bottom, seasonal trees next, then the paper earth piece on top).
 Push your flame over the top of your cardboard tube (no need to glue).
 Now your candle is ready to be used!

 Modification: Your candle doesn’t have to be as “sculptural” or moveable as ours to be enjoyed!
 You can print out and cut the printables.
 Use a few pieces of scotch tape to join the circle halves (add to the blank sides).
 The seasonal discs can be glued together, or you can use a brad so they can be rotated.
-Grab a toilet paper tube, and simply place over the middle, adding the rotating earth and candle just as we did for our version.
+Grab a toilet paper tube, and simply place it over the middle, adding the rotating earth and candle just as we did for our version.

 I’m so excited to celebrate and share this special memory with you this year!